flowground/amazonaws-com-ce-connector/README.md

 - API Key
 ## Actions

+### GetCostAndUsage
-### Retrieves cost and usage metrics for your account.
+> Retrieves cost and usage metrics for your account.
 You can specify which cost and usage-related metric, such as <code>BlendedCosts</code> or <code>UsageQuantity</code>, that you want the request to return.
 You can also filter and group your data by various dimensions, such as <code>SERVICE</code> or <code>AZ</code>, in a specific time range.
 For a complete list of valid dimensions, see the <a href="http://docs.aws.amazon.com/aws-cost-management/latest/APIReference/API_GetDimensionValues.html">GetDimensionValues</a> operation.
-Master accounts in an organization in AWS Organizations have access to all member accounts.
+Master accounts in an organization in AWS Organizations have access to all member accounts.<br/>

 #### Input Parameters
 * `Action` - _required_